In this chapter, let’s discuss what you should do when not having a client training session.

 That will make you seem credible from the moment a potential client lays eyes on you.

 That’s just the way the world operates.

 Your job is physically demanding

-Look, as a personal trainer, you are going to spend plenty of time on your feet.
+Look, as a personal trainer; you will spend plenty of time on your feet.

 But that’s not all.

-What about carrying weights, showing your clients the correct way to exercise and even helping them stretch.
+What about carrying weights, showing your clients the correct exercise method, and even helping them stretch?

-This is a job that will take a lot out of you during the day.
+This job will take a lot out of you during the day.